-The amortized cost basis of finance and contract receivables by origination year as of 2022 year end is as follows:
+The amortized cost basis of finance and contract receivables by origination year as of 2021 year end is as follows:

-(Amounts in millions) 2022 2021 2020 2019 2018 Prior Total Finance Receivables: Delinquent \$ 16.3 \$ 14.9 \$ 9.5 \$ 4.2 \$ 2.1 \$ 0.9 \$ 47.9 Non-delinquent 1,175.9 342.6 156.2 53.2 15.4 2.7 1,746.0 Total Finance receivables \$ 1,192.2 \$ 357.5 \$ 165.7 \$ 57.4 \$ 17.5 \$ 3.6 \$ 1,793.9 Contract receivables: Delinquent \$ 0.7 \$ 0.9 \$ 1.1 \$ 0.6 \$ 0.2 \$ 0.2 \$ 3.7 Non-delinquent 177.4 118.5 84.0 56.9 32.9 26.9 496.6 Total Contract receivables \$ 178.1 \$ 119.4 \$ 85.1 \$ 57.5 \$ 33.1 \$ 27.1 \$ 500.3
+(Amounts in millions) 2021 2020 2019 2018 2017 Prior Total Finance Receivables: Delinquent \$ 12.8 \$ 16.4 \$ 8.2 \$ 4.4 \$ 2.1 \$ 0.6 \$ 44.5 Non-delinquent 1,070.7 392.4 144.1 54.4 14.9 2.6 1,679.1 Total Finance receivables \$ 1,083.5 \$ 408.8 \$ 152.3 \$ 58.8 \$ 17.0 \$ 3.2 \$ 1,723.6 Contract receivables: Delinquent \$ 0.7 \$ 1.3 \$ 0.6 \$ 0.7 \$ 0.1 \$ 0.1 \$ 3.5 Non-delinquent 172.0 121.5 87.8 56.9 30.5 24.8 493.5 Total Contract receivables \$ 172.7 \$ 122.8 \$ 88.4 \$ 57.6 \$ 30.6 \$ 24.9 \$ 497.0

-Allowances for credit losses: The allowances for credit losses are maintained at levels that are considered adequate to cover expected credit losses over the remaining contractual life of the receivables using historical loss experience, asset specific risk characteristics, current conditions, reasonable and supportable forecasts, and an appropriate reversion period, when applicable.
-Management performs detailed reviews of its receivables on a monthly and/or quarterly basis to assess the adequacy of the allowances and to determine if any impairment has occurred.
-A receivable generally has credit losses when it is expected that all amounts related to the receivable will not be collected according to the contractual terms of the agreement.
-Amounts determined to be uncollectable are charged directly against the allowances, while amounts recovered on previously written off accounts increase the allowances.
-For both finance and contract receivables, write-offs include the uncollectable principal amount of the receivable as well as the uncollectable accrued interest and fees, net of repossessions.
-For finance receivables only, write-offs are partially offset by recourse from franchisees.
-Recovered interest and fees previously written off are recorded through the allowances for credit losses and increase the allowances.
-Absent a repossession, finance receivables are typically written off when an account reaches 120 days past due.
-Repossessed accounts are typically written off within 60 days of asset repossession.
-Contract receivables related to equipment leases are generally written off when an account becomes 150 days past due, while contract receivables related to franchise finance and van leases are generally written off no later than when the receivable becomes 180 days past the asset return date.
-For finance and contract receivables, customer bankruptcies are generally written off upon notification that the associated debt is not being reaffirmed or, in any event, no later than when the receivable becomes 180 days past due.
-Changes to the allowances for credit losses are maintained through adjustments to the provisions for credit losses.
+Allowance for credit losses: The allowance for credit losses utilizes an expected credit loss objective for the recognition of credit losses on receivables over the contractual life using historical experience, asset specific risk characteristics, current conditions, reasonable and supportable forecasts, and the appropriate reversion period, when applicable.

+The allowance for credit losses is maintained at a level that is considered adequate to cover credit-related losses on the receivables.
+Management performs detailed reviews of its receivables on a monthly and/or quarterly basis to assess the adequacy of the allowance and determine if any impairment has occurred.
+A receivable may have credit losses when it is expected that all amounts related to the receivable will not be collected according to the contractual terms of the agreement.
+Amounts determined to be uncollectable are charged directly against the allowance, while amounts recovered on previously written-off accounts increase the allowance.
+For both finance and contract receivables, net write-offs include the principal amount of losses written off as well as written-off accrued interest and fees, and recourse from franchisees on finance receivables.
+Recovered interest and fees previously written off are recorded through the allowance for credit losses and increase the allowance.
+Finance receivables are assessed for write-off when an account becomes 120 days past due and are written off typically within 60 days of asset repossession.
+Contract receivables related to equipment leases are generally written off when an account becomes 150 days past due, while contract receivables related to franchise finance and van leases are generally written off up to 180 days past the asset return date.
+For finance and contract receivables, customer bankruptcies are generally written off upon notification that the associated debt is not being reaffirmed or, in any event, no later than 180 days past due.
+Changes to the allowances for credit losses are maintained through adjustments to the provision for credit losses.